-N-5.4 Airflow smoke patterns test
+N-5.4 Airflow patterns test

-This test determines that the airflow along the entire perimeter of the work access opening is inward, that airflow within the work area is downward with no dead spots or refluxing, that ambient air does not pass on or over the work surface, and that there is no escape to the outside of the cabinet at the sides and top of the sash.
+This test determines that the airflow along the entire perimeter of the work access opening is inward, that airflow within the total work area is downward with no dead spots or refluxing, that ambient air does not pass on or over the work surface, and that there is no escape to the outside of the cabinet at the sides and top of the sash.

-A visible aerosol or mist that is close to neutrally buoyant in air.
+The source shall be a visible aerosol or mist that is close to neutrally buoyant in air.
 The generation process should not create a velocity sufficient to interfere with the air patterns being observed.